 Hi, I’m Nikki from Wellington, New Zealand.
 When I first met my husband, I remember he was into photography and as soon as I picked up a camera, I knew it was something that I wanted to learn more about.
 I have always been creative and photography was the perfect way to be able to use my creativity but at that time it was all landscapes and cat photos.

-When I was first introduced to Instagram, I used to use it to post cat photos (of course 😉) lots of food photos and a few holiday snaps.
-At the time I was in between jobs, I had studied Interior Design and from that worked out that the styling and finishing touches was what I enjoyed about Interior Design.
+When I was first introduced to Instagram, I used to use it to post cat photos (of course 😉), lots of food photos and a few holiday snaps.
+At the time I was in between jobs, I had studied Interior Design and from that worked out that the styling and finishing touches were what I enjoyed about Interior Design.
 I started getting more creative with my Instagram images and entering photo challenges like Creatively Squared.
-Food was an obvious first subject for me but I soon starting experimenting with products I had at home and realised that brands must need images for their products and perhaps this was something I could do.
+Food was an obvious first subject for me but I soon started experimenting with products I had at home and realised that brands must need images for their products and perhaps this was something I could do.

 At the risk of sounding old, product photography was not really so much of a thing back then and I always had to explain to people what a product photographer was.
 That was about 6 years ago and it has been all go since then pretty much!